FABallemand/ezGPX/doc/installation.rst

 Installation
 ============

-.. warning:: In order to use advanced plotting features, ezgpx uses gmap and folium.
+.. warning:: In order to use advanced plotting features, ezgpx uses gmplot and folium.

 Install ezGPX with :command:`pip`::